Larrry85/codes/README.md

 5. Program creates output file if it doesn't exist, and overwrites it every time program is run.
 6. (Option in lines 129 - 133: program does not accept output file that already exist.)
 7. Program converts IATA and ICAO codes into airport names.
-8. Program converts ISO times into user friendly form.
+8. Program converts ISO times into user friendly form...
 9. Program formats output.txt in a way there are no whitespaces or too many newlines.
 10. Bonus feature: program handles non standard column order.